 Robust research program

 Tufts Medical Center’s expansive research program includes groundbreaking bench research, clinical trials and developments in health policy.
 Our research activities are funded by the National Institutes of Health (NIH), private foundations, industry and private individuals.
-Tufts Medical Center consistently ranks among the top 15 percent of the nation's independent hospitals to receive federal research funds.
-We have special expertise in molecular cardiology, molecular oncology, the long-term health impact pregnancy has on the mother and child and the cost-effectiveness of different treatment options.
+Tufts Medical Center consistently ranks among the top 10 percent of the nation's independent hospitals to receive federal research funds.
+We have special expertise in molecular cardiology, the long-term health impact pregnancy has on the mother and child and the cost-effectiveness of different treatment options.

 Our mission of advancing knowledge and training students to become future investigators drives forward with one goal in mind - quickly turning innovative research into pioneering care.
 The Tufts Clinical and Translational Science Institute is a federally-funded center dedicated to reducing the time between discoveries in the lab and therapies for patients.

 Partnering with the best physicians and top hospitals in the community